code77withHimanshu/Task-Manager/README.md

 or else you can signup manually or from google sign in to see all the features of this Task Manager

+It is meeting all the FrontEnd and BackEnd Requirements as asked in the assignment.
+I have used MongoDBAtlas for storing data.
+Apart from that it has also included all the bonus features like  User profiles with avatars, Task due dates and reminders, Task sorting and searching capabilities etc.